Careful, Your Highness

 - Doctor Who Classic:

 - The Master as portrayed by Roger Delgado and Anthony Ainley wears all-black unless he's in disguise.
+Even the Master's TARDIS console room is identical to the Doctor's, but with black surfaces.

 - The villain in "The Five Doctors" deliberately changes into black clothes when putting his evil plot into action.